Quote from the original 1998 article:

 Nature had one more surprise for me.
 As I approached the mainland, I saw a huge flat rock, sanded smooth by the ocean and being slammed occasionally by gigantic waves.
 Every few seconds, the ocean would temporarily retreat, revealing the rock, and then the ocean would swallow it violently in geysers of white water.
 I was being pushed toward the rock by the strong current.

 I put every bit of strength I had left into furious paddling, trying to go around the trap.
 It was no use.
 At the last moment, I spread myself in the boat in a sort of four-point position, and tried to keep my body away from the bottom.
 The waves picked me up and threw me onto the rock.
 Instead of striking the rock, some miracle sent me past it and into the water again.
 I popped to the surface and the rock was behind me now.
 I jumped from the boat and started swimming for the beach.
 I made the shore at the very end of my strength and collapsed in the sand.
 I lay there for an hour trying to recover from the ordeal.
 When I sat up and looked around, I realized I had washed up at Sand Point, five miles south of where I had started.

 It was three years before I returned to that island, but I finally did.
 It bothered me that I had failed so miserably, after all those successful crossings.
 I took a friend, and paddled over safely at slack tide, enjoying a wonderful week.
 After that, I was satisfied that I had seen and done everything there was on Ozette.
-Occasionally, I do think about a message I left behind on that final trip, buried in a glass jar, and I kick around the idea of going back just one last time to retrieve the thing.
+Occasionally, I do think about a message I left behind on the 1997 summer trip, buried in a glass jar, and I kick around the idea of going back just one last time to retrieve the thing.